yolandayangg/n224p4-beans/README.md

-# Team Owls' README
+# Team Bean's README

 ## Project Idea
-*Create an effective website for the Women’s Health Awareness (WHA) club at DNHS to allow greater club outreach.
-Help spread more awareness regard problems regarding Women's Health.
+*Create an effective website that talks more about the different personality types.
+Fun and informative games included to covey this.